Likelihood landscape of binary latent model on a tree: Proof of Key Technical Lemmas

 \subsection{Proof of Lemma \ref{lem:k123}}

-Finally in this section, we prove Lemma \ref{lem:k123}, which bounds the first two moments of the entries in the Hessian of the population log-likelihood function for two edges that are at most three-edge apart in the tree.
+Finally in this section, we prove Lemma \ref{lem:k123}, which bounds the first two moments of the entries in the Hessian of the population log-likelihood function for two edges that are at most three edges apart in the tree.

 \begin{proof}[\textbf{Proof of Lemma }\ref{lem:k123}]